AlexeyShak/nodeJS2021_typeScript/README.md

 ```
 docker-compose up --build
 ```
 !!!
 After starting an app and postgres in docker containers please create database.
-Database name should match with PG_DATABASE that you may specify in .env file(default name: rsschool).
+Database name should match with PG_DATABASE that you may specify in .env file(default name: posgres).